amanhamdan/mymovieappproject/README.md

 # mymovieappproject
-// to run the project <npm start>
+// to run the project 'npm start'
-// if you have an android emulator press (a)
+// if you have an android emulator press 'a'